nodejs/node/doc/api/tls.markdown

     omitted several well known "root" CAs will be used, like VeriSign.
     These are used to authorize connections.

+  - `rejectUnauthorized`: If `true`, the server certificate is verified against the list of supplied CAs.
+An `'error'` event is emitted if verification fails.
+Default: `false`.

   - `NPNProtocols`: An array of string or `Buffer` containing supported NPN protocols. `Buffer` should have following format: `0x05hello0x05world`, where first byte is next protocol name's length.
 (Passing array should